 The course runs in English but both tutors speak German fluently.

-David Spencer, born in Halifax, is a dramatist and creative writing tutor at the Deutsches Schauspielhaus Hamburg, Burgtheater Wien and the University of Arts in Berlin.
-His numerous plays were staged at the Royal Court Theatre in London, Deutsches Schauspielhaus Hamburg, Volksbühne Berlin.
+David Spencer, born in Halifax, is a dramatist and creative writing tutor at the Deutsches Schauspielhaus Hamburg, Burgtheater Wien, and the Berlin University of Arts.
+His numerous plays were performed at the Royal Court Theatre in London, Deutsches Schauspielhaus Hamburg, Volksbühne Berlin.

 Prof. John von Düffel, born in Göttingen, is one of the leading dramatists of German theatre, working as an author and dramaturg for the major theatres such as the Thalia Theater Hamburg (2000-2009) and the Deutsches Theater Berlin (since 2009).
-He is also a professor for dramatic writing at the University of Arts in Berlin.
-He has adapted a number of novels as well as contemporary texts for the stage.
+He is also a professor for dramatic writing at the Berlin University of Arts.
+He has adapted several novels as well as contemporary texts for the stage.